All Episodes

 But when it comes to taking on extremism and terrorism, things need to change.

-You know, you've spent enough time abroad, as I have, that I feel I have a greater understanding of the nature of this threat that other people don't have.
+You know, if you've spent enough time abroad, as I have, that I feel I have a greater understanding of the nature of this threat that other people don't have.

-What percentage of those do you believe are radicalized, if you believe the number 1.3 billion Muslims or whatever the number happens to be?
+What percentage of those do you believe are radicalized if you believe the number 1.3 billion Muslims or whatever the number happens to be?

-And you know, I think we need to be supporting allies like Egypt.
+And, you know, I think we need to be supporting allies like Egypt.

-Um You know, we see that uh some of our Arab allies are are moving against Qatar for their support of terrorism.
+You know, we see that some of our Arab allies are moving against Qatar for their support of terrorism here within the past 24 hours.

-These are things that we we need to be applauding, um uh but instead we see a lot of people attacking them because they don't want to buy into the leftist narrative that Islamists like the Muslim Brotherhood um are are the true democrats and moderates, and they're going to bring bring peace in our time.
+But instead, we see a lot of people attacking them because they don't want to buy into the leftist narrative that Islamists like the Muslim Brotherhood are the true Democrats and moderates and they're going to bring peace in our time.

 Oh, I think that's the perfect example, and it never worked.

-Uh Patrick Poole, thank you.
+Patrick Poole, thank you.

-Okay, fake news three, two, one action.
+Okay, fake news, three, two, one, action.

 We'll explain next.